Amazon CodeGuru

 No. Each detector can detect a wide range of different code defects.
 We included one noncompliant and compliant code example on each detection page (such as insecure cryptography) to help clarify the detection.
 However, each detector can find a range of defects in addition to the explicit code example shown on the detection page.

-Which detectors are available in CodeGuru Reviewer, CodeWhisperer, and Amazon Inspector Code Scanning?
+Which detectors are available in CodeGuru Security, CodeWhisperer, and Amazon Inspector Code Scanning?

-CodeWhisperer and Amazon Inspector code scanning feature CodeGuru's security detectors which are available for code written in Java, Python, and JavaScript.
+These same detectors are available for CodeWhisperer security scanning.
+For a list of Amazon Inspector code scanning supported languages, see the Amazon Inspector User Guide.
 CodeWhisperer uses these detectors to scan code in the IDE, while Amazon Inspector code scanning uses these detectors to scan Lambda functions.

 How does CodeGuru determine what to include or exclude in a scan?